Golden Eagle - Caspian Odyssey

 Day 8 : Baku

-This morning there is a Freedom of Choice tour to Gobustan Rock Art Cultural Landscape.
-Located 64 kilometres from Baku on the west bank of the Caspian Sea, Gobustan is an outstanding archaeological site of more than 6,000 pre-historic rock engravings.
+This morning tour the UNESCO-honoured Gobustan Rock Art Cultural Landscape.
+Located 64 km from Baku on the west bank of the Caspian Sea, Gobustan is an outstanding archaeological site of more than 6,000 pre-historic rock engravings.
 The area also features the remains of inhabited caves, settlements and burials.
 This is followed by lunch overlooking the Caspian Sea.
-Returning to the city in the afternoon, you can choose to enjoy free time in the city or visit a local theatre.
-Dinner will be held in a traditional local restaurant this evening.
+Returning to the city in the afternoon, you can choose to enjoy free time in the city or visit a local Zoroastrian temple before dinner in the Four Seasons Hotel.

-Crossing the border into Uzbekistan, our train arrives to the ancient city of Khiva, founded 2,500 years ago.
-As one of the Silk Road’s most important trading posts and now a World Heritage Site, it lies at the crossroads of the routes between Mongolia, Russia, China and Persia.
+Following breakfast take a morning flight to Urgench (for Khiva).
+Founded 2,500 years ago Khiva became one of the Silk Road’s most important trading posts as it lies at the crossroads of the routes between Mongolia, Russia, China and Persia and is now a World Heritage Site.
 A truly magnificent sight to behold, it rises out of the desert to reveal a wealth of impressive architecture.
-Stepping back in time, we discover the impressive mosques, bazaars and minarets within Khiva’s ancient walls.
+Stepping back in time, discover the impressive mosques, madrassas, bazaars and minarets within the city’s ancient walls.

 Bukhara is quite simply outstanding.
 Like Khiva, UNESCO sponsored the renovation of much of the city for its 2,500th anniversary in 1999.
-The highlight of this wonderful tour is a visit to The Ark, a fortified residence of the Emirs of Bukhara – the despotic and ruthless leaders who ruled until Soviet times.
-Our touring programme will also transport us to the grandeur of Poi-Kalyan Square, home to the iconic Kalyan Mosque, a living relic of traditional Islamic design.
-Stroll through the mosque’s large maksura rooms, pillar-domed galleries, and deeply recessed niches, and you will be transported to a bygone era.
+A highlight is a visit to The Ark, a fortified residence of the Emirs of Bukhara – the despotic and ruthless leaders who ruled until Soviet times.
+Also witness the grandeur of Poi-Kalyan Square, home to the iconic Kalyan Mosque, a living relic of traditional Islamic design.
+Stroll through the mosque’s large pillar-domed galleries and deeply recessed niches and be transported to a bygone era.
+Also explore the bustling Trading Domes of Bukhara and gather at Lyabi-Hauz Square, a vibrant social hub cocooned by a pool and embraced by the soothing shade of mulberry trees and local tea rooms.
+Weather permitting, enjoy a barbecue on the station platform before your train departs.

-More so than any other town, just the mention of Samarkand instantly conjures up evocative images of the Silk Road.
+Just the mention of Samarkand instantly conjures up evocative images of the Silk Road.
 Founded in the 6th century BC, Samarkand’s stunning architecture hints at its former status as one of the most important cities in Asia and is particularly noted for its architectural remains from the 14th to the 17th century, when it flourished as the fabled capital of the Mongol empire of Timur and his successors.
-Today we will visit some of its most significant sites including Registan Square, the refined elegance of the beautifully proportioned Bibi Khanum Mosque and the Ulag Beg observatory, one of the earliest Islamic astronomical observatories built in 1428.
+Today visit significant sites including Registan Square, the refined elegance of the beautifully proportioned Bibi Khanum Mosque and the Ulag Beg observatory, one of the earliest Islamic astronomical observatories built in 1428.

-Prepare for an unforgettable evening in Samarkand that will leave an indelible mark on your memory.
-As the sun sets and night descends upon this ancient city, we will whisk you away to the illuminated Registan Square, where an extraordinary spectacle unfolds.
-From your prime front-row seats, you’ll be treated to a dazzling light show that weaves the rich tapestry of Samarkand’s history and significance.
+As the sun sets and night descends upon this ancient city, you will be whisked away to the illuminated Registan Square, where you’ll be treated to a dazzling light show that weaves the rich tapestry of Samarkand’s history and significance.

 Day 16 : Almaty

-Following breakfast you will be transferred to Almaty Airport for your onward flight.
-Why not extend your stay in Almaty with additional nights to explore more of the city and surrounding region at your leisure.
+Following breakfast, you will be transferred to Almaty Airport for your onward flight.

 Need Help?